-Mysuru is indeed one of the most amazing places to visit in Karnataka.
+Mysuru is indeed one of the best places to visit in Karnataka.
 This is a place that is replete with incredible nuances of history.
 While on your trip to Mysuru, you can explore various things like sandalwood, sarees made of silk, historical tourist spots.
 Here is how you can reach Mysuru via the following routes.

 Although Mysore has its own airport of the same name, it is not well connected with other cities.
 Along with the Mysore Airport, another option to visit here would be the Bangalore International Airport (BLR).
 Bangalore International Airport is situated at a distance of 150-180 km whereas the Mysore Airport is located at a distance of 8-9 km from the city center.
 The Mysore Airport was constructed in the 1940s during the kingdom of Mysore.
 Thus, your best option to reach here would be Bangalore Airport a.k.a Kempegowda International Airport.
 This is an international airport that serves Bengaluru and nearby areas.
 Many airlines like Air India, IndiGo, GoAir, AirAsia operate to and fro with fairly good connectivity.

 After you deboard at the airport, you will need to travel 180-190 km.
 For this, you can hire a cab or some other means of public transportation.

-By Train.
 The Mysore Railway Junction is the nearest train station.
-It is located 3 km from the city centre.
+It is located 3 km from the city center.
 This station is situated on the Mysore Bangalore Railway line.
 Previously, this station was connected to a single line meter gauge.
 Then it was only later on that this place was converted into a non-electrified broad-gauge line.
 After you deboard at the station, you will need to take some sort of public transportation to reach your respective destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.